-Groundwater is the source of all perennial surface water bodies in the Sonoran Desert, including streams and seeps, springs, and tinajas.
+Groundwater is the source of all perennial surface water bodies in the Sonoran Desert.
 Availability of groundwater is critical to plant community structure and productivity; nutrient, water, and energy flows; and the animals that depend upon them.
 All park units in the Sonoran Desert Network obtain potable water from groundwater wells.
 In many parts of the American Southwest, long-term drought and human development have led to significant declines in groundwater levels at local and regional scales.

 Many network parks are located in areas where routine groundwater monitoring by other agencies does not occur.
 Groundwater declines often occur gradually, in response to the combined effects of "distributed point sources," such as wells and springs, and "nonpoint sources," such as climate, vegetation, and streams.
 Soil losses result in rapid runoff and reduced infiltration following wildfire, posing another threat to groundwater resources.
 These factors make long-term monitoring extremely important.